-Diversity Statement for WMUK
+Diversity Statement for WMUK in September of 2014:

 WMUK presents program content that reflects the diversity of our community, our nation and the world to our broadcast and on-line audience in many ways.
 Arts and culture play a prominent role in the way that WMUK addresses diversity.

 First we reflect diversity though playing the music of many cultures both current and throughout history.
 Classical, Celtic, Hispanic, jazz, folk, acoustic and Americana are some of the genres included in the more than 160 hours of music each week on WMUK’s two program streams.
 The artists creating and performing this music represent many races, cultures and nationalities.

 Besides playing the music from diverse cultures, WMUK also covers the music, arts and traditions of diverse cultures within our community through interviews and through Arts & More.
 Each week WMUK airs several Arts & More segments related to music, visual art, dance, literature and theatre as well as stories related to food, festivals, celebrations and traditions of Native American, Asian-American, African America, Hispanic, Eastern European, Irish, Scottish and Islamic communities and populations within our region.

 Finally, WMUK news presents daily stories related to diverse communities and populations in our area.
 During the past two years, for instance, WMUK news has covered stories focusing on LGBT populations, veterans in our region, a number of minorities and stories focused on youths as well as seniors.
 WMUK also covered many stories that were connected to diversity through issues addressed in the areas of state and local government, education and the environment.